indoor floor-level tracker with rak wisblock and blues notecard

 The connection to Datacake will be established by integrating the TTN and Notehub with the platform.
 You can create two devices in DataCake or configure a single device to receive data from multiple platforms.

-After configuring your device on the Datacake, verify that the payload fields are received correctly.
-If so, label each field with the correct variable name.
+1. After configuring your device on the Datacake platform, check if the payload fields are being received correctly.
+If so, start configuring the field with the appropriate name and variable.

 After completing the Notehub and TTN integration using Datacake’s official guides, your dashboard should look similar to Figure 7: